interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 ## Accounting

-Connectors MUST record their transactions with peers and/or the effects of their transactions with peers through the process of accounting.
+Connectors are RECOMMENDED to record their transactions with peers through the process of accounting.

-In this accounting context, an **account** represents amounts received (credits) and amounts owed (debits) for a set of transactions between counterparties.
+In this financial accounting context, an **account** represents amounts received (credits) and amounts owed (debits) for a set of transactions between counterparties.
 The **balance** of an account is the net difference between these credits and debits.
 All the balances and transactions of an account are denominated in a single, fungible asset.

 Interledger connectors are RECOMMENDED to operate an **accounting system** which keeps a record of two accounts for each peer: